 We aim to provide an accessible and inclusive learning environment for all our students at all our venues, which are wheelchair friendly.
 Please let us know in advance of attending your course if you have additional needs and we will do our best to support you.

-Some courses may require a certain level of ability or means to engage, but these will be explained within individual course descriptions and on enrolment.
+Some courses may require a certain level of ability or means to engage, but these will be explained within individual course descriptions and on enrollment.